Find access to food & connect with local communities.

 - Fed 40 allows families in need to request boxes of meals to be delivered to their door at no cost to them.

-- Feeding America has a network of food banks & food pantries that operate across the United States.
+- Feeding America operates a network of food banks & food pantries across the United States.

 - In Buffalo, WasteNotWantNot is a free food stand.